Rising Star (Israeli TV series): Finalists

+Season 12 (2025–26)

+The twelfth season premiered on 11 November 2025 and is expected to conclude in February 2026.
+The winner will represent Israel in the Eurovision Song Contest 2026, subject to a discussion and/or vote among members of the European Broadcasting Union by December 2025.
+If Israel is excluded from Eurovision, a cash prize of a million shekels will be awarded to the winner, similar to seasons 1, 8 and 9.
+Ran Danker leaves the show and is set to be filled by a guest judge in rotation (though their vote will not count towards the result), Yuval Raphael being the first.

+Eurovision Song Contest results

 International versions

 After the success of the Israeli series in 2013, many television stations throughout the world bought the rights and started broadcasting similar series.

 The American television network ABC began airing its first series of Rising Star in June 2014 from Los Angeles.
 The US edition was also carried in Canada, with advertising simultaneous substitution and voting access on CTV.
 The show was canceled after its full 10-episode season due to low ratings in its target demographic, and extremely low ratings on the German and French versions.

 Another major broadcaster RTL Television launched a German language version in Germany.
 But following reported poor ratings on its early shows, it announced it was bringing Rising Star Germany scheduled final forward airing an extended one-day finale between 20.15 and 00.00 to decide the winning performer, rather than completing the full 10-episode scheduled season originally planned.

 The UK ITV channel bought the rights, but canceled its scheduled launch citing lower-than-expected viewership in similar launches in the United States and Germany.
 Canale 5 also bought the rights to an Italian version of the show, which was also canceled during development for unexplained reasons.

 French television M6, with its first season, launched in September 2014 keeping the title Rising Star.
 The French version had a shortened season due to low ratings.
 The Italian television Canale 5 launched its version as Rising Star.